Abbot's Wood offers visitors waymarked forest trails, barbecues and picnic sites. There is also a large grass area for ball games.

 Abbot's Wood is an important area for butterfly and dormouse conservation.
 Go on Abbot's Amble Trail to see water fowl and dragonflies on the lake.

 Save money and enjoy Abbot's Wood, Seven Sisters Country Park Friston Forest & Abbots Wood through the seasons with an annual Discovery Pass from the Forestry Commission.
-Purchase your pass for £27 online or onsite at the Seven Sisters Country Park Visitor Centre.
+Purchase your pass for £28 online , by calling 03000680400, or onsite at the Seven Sisters Country Park Visitor Centre.
 The Disovery Pass gives you a free parking in a number of carparks along with a range of benefits - visit the website for further details.